UMDBPP/LIVE/README.md

 - For data logging, we are using Python 3.5.3.
 Our necessary python3 modules are pyserial and python-csv (use pip3 to install).

-- For video streaming, we are utilizing the native raspivid application on the Raspberry Pi.
-We will be using raspivid to create am RTSP stream, which will be piped through the VLC media player, via which the stream can be accessed on other devices.
-The VLC media player can be downloaded on the Pi using `sudo apt-get install vlc` in the terminal.
+- For video streaming, we are utilizing the native raspivid application on the Raspberry Pi and the VLC media player, which can be downloaded using `sudo apt-get install vlc` in the terminal.

 - For video recording, we are using a modified version of the native raspivid application on the Raspberry Pi.
 To make the modifications to the raspivid source code, we downloaded the VIM editor using `sudo apt-get install vim` in the terminal.
-We also downloaded github, using `sudo apt-get install git` so that we could later clone the repository containing the raspivid source code.
+We also downloaded github, using `sudo apt-get install git` so that we could clone the repository containing the raspivid source code.

 For our Teensy 3.5, we are using Arduino 1.8.12 with a Teensyduino driver.